 - Lower abdominal pain

-After the procedure, gas pains and cramping may occur but will go away with the passing of gas.
+After the procedure, gas pains and cramping may occur.
+They'll go away once you pass gas.

 Cause for Concern

-After arriving home, contact your doctor the following occur:
+After arriving home, contact your doctor if you experience:

 - Bleeding from your rectum